LassoSoft/LassoGuide/lasso_guide_source/operations/requests-responses.rst

 If the indicated file is not present or an unhandled failure occurs while processing the request, then Lasso will look for a file named ``error.lasso`` at the original file's directory path.
-If an error.lasso file is not found then Lasso will look up one directory level for the error file, and so on, until the web file root directory is reached or the error file is found.
-If no error file is found to handle the situation then a standard error message and stack trace is printed.
+If an error.lasso file is not found, then Lasso will look up one directory level for the error file, and so on, until the web file root directory is reached or the error file is found.
+If no error file is found to handle the situation, then a standard error message and stack trace is printed.

 Finally, Lasso provides a means for running code before or after a request.
 This enables interception of the standard request processing flow at either point.
 This can be useful when utilizing virtual urls and serving dynamic database driven content or when rewriting outgoing response data.

 Web Requests
 ============